Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 dev.off()
 ```

-In your `.rmd`, you can include your figures in a R code chunk.
-Specify chunk options, then use `knitr` to include the plot:
+In your RMarkdown file, you can include your figures in a R code chunk.
+Specify chunk options, then use knitr to include the plot:

 ````{r}
 ```{r, echo=FALSE, out.width="40%", fig.align="center", fig.cap="\\label{figure-label}Plot of our data"}